greghendershott/racket-mode/README.md

     > NOTE: I have a `minor-mode` branch that implements a Minor mode
     > to add some features alongside Geiser, as opposed to a
     > stand-alone Major mode.
 But I'm not using it day-to-day.
 My
-    > gripe is not so much with Geiser -- which, again, is wondeful --
+    > gripe is not so much with Geiser -- which is wonderful -- but
-    > but with the Racket `enter!` evaluation model that Geiser uses.
+    > with the Racket `enter!` evaluation model that Geiser uses.

 - This is alpha quality, i.e. version 0.1.
 My total experience writing Emacs modes consists of writing this mode.